 C. The patient’s blood pressure is 144/86 mmHg.

-D. There are fine crackles at the lung bases.
+D. There is fine crackles at the lung bases.

 2. A patient in the emergency department complaining of sudden-onset right-sided weakness is diagnosed with an intracerebral hemorrhage.
 Which information about the patient is most important to communicate to the health care provider?